User-Shabab/2024-GCSE-Revision/All/English/English Literature Paper 1.md

 #### Christmas
 ```
 In A Christmas Carol Dickens shows the theme of Christmas through:
 the title and structure (staves used ! chapters)
 The five staves reflect the structure of a carol and link the story to the joy of singing.
 Scrooge's nephew, Fred, as someone who embodies the spirit of Christmas (cheerful approach to Christmas)
 able to abandon himself to childish pleasures at Christmas, enjoys the company of his friends.
 Tiny Tim as someone who is generous and kind (importance of family and love)
 Tiny Tim is well-loved by family as we see in generosity that his siblings show him here.
 ```

 #### Redemption
 ```
+Scrooge beginning as miserable and miserly
+Scrooge seeing the error of his ways
+Scrooge transforming and redeeming himself
 ```

 #### Social Injustice
 ```
+Scrooge refusing to give money to the poor
+the characters of Ignorance and Want
+thieves dividing up Scrooge's belongings
 ```